usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 `@topic="regulations construction"`

-# 15 Table of Contents and Index Model (redesigned in v2.0)
+# 15 Table of Contents and Index Model

 ## 15.1 Concept

-Version 2.0 introduces a completely redesigned model for Tables of Contents (ToC) and Indexes (redesigned in v2.0).
+Version 2.0 introduces a completely redesigned model for Tables of Contents (ToC) and Indexes.
 The previous format-oriented model using the `<layout>` tag has been replaced with a semantic model that better captures the logical structure and relationships within these navigational elements.

 ## 15.2 Model Overview